Hello & Welcome

 Yogic Practices

-Yogic practices (e.g. āsana, meditation, prāṇāyāma) are ancient techniques originating from Southeast Asia that encourage the union (yoke) of body, mind, and spirit, with self.
+Ancient techniques (e.g. āsana, meditation, prāṇāyāma) originating from Southeast Asia that encourage unity of body, mind, and spirit, with self.